saudadez21/novel-downloader/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in **novel-downloader**, **do not create a public issue**.
+If you discover a security vulnerability in **novel-downloader**, please report it use GitHub's "Report a vulnerability" feature on the repository page.

-Instead, please report it privately through one of the following methods:

-- Email: `saudadez21@gmail.com`
-- Or use GitHub’s “Report a vulnerability” feature on the repository page.

 When reporting, please include: